WFU-HPC/deac-docs/source/index.rst

 	* This will give you a better understand of cluster basics.
 	* Knowing terms will help you better understand communications from the HPC Team.

+* Review the :ref:`Frequently Asked Questions<sec.faq>` and review answers.

+	* This is where answers to commonly asked questions are stored.
+	* Quick references can also be found here if you forgot where important links are located.

 .. _sec.index:getting_access:

 Accessing the Cluster